 Depending upon the time of travel, you can even visit Chandrashilla peak ahead of Tungnath Temple but that is possible only when there is less snow up there and is safe to trek.
 You can find snow at these places from December to March and further at Chandrashilla, almost till late April.

-The road to Chopta also gets closed due to winters and one has to walk about a couple of miles from Duggalbitta.
-You can always stay at GMVN, Ukhimath and make day excursions from Ukhimath to these places.
+The road to Chopta also gets closed due to winters.
+One has to walk about a couple of miles from Duggalbitta.
+You can always stay at GMVN, Ukhimath, and make day excursions from Ukhimath to these places.
 Deoriatal also has camps up there and an FRH, if you are interested to stay up there or do camping on your own.

 2. Chakrata – Chilmiri – Kanasar – Deoban

 Second on the list of places to see snowfall near Delhi in Uttarakhand is, Chakrata or Deoban / Kanasar Meadows.
 You can find snow or snowfall at these places easily in the winter months of late December, January & February.
 Being just 320 KMs odd from Delhi & about 2100 Mtrs in altitude, Chakrata is one of the closest places around Delhi to see snowfall or snow in winters.

 You can take the route to Chakrata from Delhi from Dehradun or reach Chakrata via Vikasnagar and can even cover Mussoorie over a 3 day trip to Chakrata.
 You can leave Delhi by Friday night and reach Chakrata by early morning, play in the snow for a day and either go to Mussorie next day or come back to Delhi if you have just the weekend at hand.